-SAHMRI 2 would house the $80 million machine, cutting treatment cost from $250,000 to $50,000, saving lives and eliminating side effects of conventional radiotherapy.
+SAHMRI 2 would house the $80 million machine, cutting treatment costs, saving lives and eliminating side effects of conventional radiotherapy.

 The machine would deliver cancer destroying protons precisely to the tumour site without affecting healthy tissues.

 It would treat up to 1000 people a year including hundreds with no other options apart from going overseas due to the tumour being deep in the brain or spinal cord.

 At present the Federal Government subsidises about two dozen people a year — mainly children — for overseas treatment, usually in the United States, taking about six weeks at a cost of around $250,000.

 Dozens of others pay their own way as a last resort, typically parents who mortgage their homes for their children’s treatment, according to doctors.

 As the only such machine in the southern hemisphere the proton therapy unit would attract patients from around the region.

 It is the centrepiece of a South Australian Government business plan put to the Federal Government for SAHMRI 2, to be located behind the existing SAHMRI on the fast-developing Health and Biomedical Research Precinct on North Terrace.